Armored Heart: L'Odeur de l'Amour

 “Oh, crap,” mumbled Mirabelle.
 “I forgot to close that…”

 The third person rolled their eyes, and stepped out into the glass garden.
 They were flanked by an acolyte on either side, both of which Lanri thought looked like they only barely met the monastery’s rules on a minimum age.
-Unlike them, the priest wore a medallion of Ishi around their neck shone in the sunlight, and they wore a loose robe over what Lanri assumed were very tight, form-correcting undergarments.
+Unlike them, the priest wore a medallion of Ishara around their neck shone in the sunlight, and they wore a loose robe over what Lanri assumed were very tight, form-correcting undergarments.
 There was something deeply familiar about the priest, like Lanri had seen them before, but just couldn’t quite place where.
 “It’s fine, I exaggerate, of course!
 I was just showing these two lovely new things around, and my tour would have brought them here, anyways.”

-“Oh, is that the dazeweed you told us about?” one of them, a young woman with pale skin and coppery hair asked.
+“Oh, is that the dazeweed you told us about?”
+One of them, a young woman with pale skin and coppery hair asked.

 “I do think it is, yes,” said the priest with a grin.
 “But, you should really ask priestess Rivas about that.”